Orbifold Semiorthogonal Decompositions for Abelian Varieties: Introduction

 \subsection{Outline of Paper}

 Section \ref{sec:prelims} is a preliminary section.
-Section \ref{sec:msodA2} is devoted to the construction of a motivic semiorthogonal decomposition for \(\mathcal{D}[\mathbb{A}^2/G(4,2,2)]\).
+Section \ref{sec:msodA2} is devoted to the construction of an orbifold semiorthogonal decomposition for \(\mathcal{D}[\mathbb{A}^2/G(4,2,2)]\).
 This is a local model of the exceptional case in the classification of smooth quotients of Abelian varieties.
-The proof of the global exceptional case is Section \ref{sec:type-c}.
-In Section \ref{sec:msod-abelian}, we complete the proof of the main result.
-Lastly, in Section \ref{sec:examples} we explicitly compute motivic semiorthogonal decompositions for Abelian surfaces in the indecomposable cases.
+The proof of the global exceptional case is in Section \ref{sec:type-c}.
+In Section \ref{sec:msod-abelian}, we complete the proof of Theorem \ref{thm:main-msod}.
+Lastly, in Section \ref{sec:examples} we explicitly compute orbifold semiorthogonal decompositions for Abelian surfaces in the irreducible cases.